-- 1. proceedings in which a child is included - a.gathering comprehensive information about a child, - b. qualifying the child to an appropriate form of FFC, - c.gradual introducing a child to foster family, - d. carrying out personal (corrective) bring-up programme for a particular child, - e.co-operation: a child foster family natural family professionals, - f. preparing a child for homecoming to natural family or preparing a child to become independent - 2. proceedings in which the foster family is included - a. recruitment and selection of candidates for FFC, - b. training and preparing the candidates for FFC, - c. fitting a child and a foster family (gradual, natural process), - d. co-operation between foster and natural family facilitated by a professional, - e. support groups for foster families, co-operation between foster families, - f. professional assistance for foster families, individual care, - g. preparing foster family for leaving of a child - 3. proceedings in which the natural family is included - a. crisis intervention in a natural family, - b. diagnosis and a proposal for an assistance (therapy) for natural family, - c. preparing a natural family to let foster family have a child, - d. possible clarifying legal situation of a child, - e. realisation of an assistance (therapy) for natural family, - f. preparing a natural family for come back of a child - 4.
-Tasks of the staff of FFC - a. building up the team, - b. training and supervising a team, - c. qualifying committees for children and foster families, - d. support for natural family - e. supervision and support for foster families, - f.co-operation with experts, legal services, - g.monitoring and evaluation.
+- 1. conducting in which a child is included - a. gathering comprehensive information about a child, - b. qualifying the child to an appropriate form of FFC, - c. gradual introducing a child to foster family, - d. carrying out personal (corrective) bring-up programme for a particular child, - e.co-operation: a child foster family natural family professionals, - f. preparing a child for homecoming to natural family or preparing a child to become independent 2. conducting in which the foster family is included

+- a. recruitment and selection of candidates for FFC, - b. training and preparing the candidates for FFC, - c. fitting a child and a foster family (gradual, natural process), - d. co-operation between foster and natural family facilitated by a professional, - e. support groups for foster families, co-operation between foster families, - f. professional assistance for foster families, individual care, preparing foster family for leaving of a child3. conducting in which the natural family is included preparing a natural family for come back of a child 4. professional staff supporting FFC

+- a. crisis intervention in a natural family, - b. diagnosis and a proposal for an assistance (therapy) for natural family, - c. preparing a natural family to let foster family have a child, - d. possible clarifying legal situation of a child, - e. realisation of an assistance (therapy) for natural family,

+- a. building up a team,

+- b. training and supervising a team,

+- c. qualifying committees for children and foster families,

+- d. support for natural family

+- e. supervision and support for foster families,

+- f. co-operation with experts, legal services,

+- g. monitoring and evaluation.